-With the exception of a reciprocating engine or combustion turbine operated pursuant to subparagraph (E) of the definition of "emergency," "emergency engine" does not include a reciprocating engine or combustion turbine for which the owner or operator is a party to any other agreement to sell electrical power from such reciprocating engine or combustion turbine to an electricity supplier, or otherwise receives any reduction in the cost of electrical power for agreeing to produce power during periods of reduced voltage or reduced power availability.
+With the exception of a reciprocating engine or combustion turbine operated pursuant to subparagraph (E) of subdivision (12) of subsection (a) of this section, "emergency engine" does not include a reciprocating engine or combustion turbine for which the owner or operator is a party to any other agreement to sell electrical power from such reciprocating engine or combustion turbine to an electricity supplier, or otherwise receives any reduction in the cost of electrical power for agreeing to produce power during periods of reduced voltage or reduced power availability.

-- (14) "Existing emission unit" means a source for which construction commenced prior to the effective date of this section. - (15) "Force majeure" means an event caused by circumstances beyond the control of the owner or operator of the affected facility, its contractors, or any entity controlled by the affected facility that prevents the owner or operator from complying with the regulatory requirement to conduct performance tests within the specified timeframe despite the affected facility's best efforts to fulfill the obligation.
-Examples of such events are acts of nature, acts of war or terrorism, or equipment failure or safety hazard beyond the control of the affected facility. - (16) "Gas" or "gaseous fuel" means natural gas, propane, or any other fuel that is in the gaseous state under standard conditions, except for landfill gas or digester gas. - (17) "Industrial/commercial/institutional boiler" or "ICI boiler" means an indirect heat exchanger that heats water to supply heat to an industrial, commercial, or institutional operation. - (18) "Landfill gas" means a mixture of primarily methane and carbon dioxide produced by bacterial degradation of organic matter in a landfill and used as a fuel. - (19) "Non-ozone season" means the period beginning October 1 of a calendar year and ending on April 30 of the following calendar year, inclusive.
+- (14) "Existing emission unit" means a source for which construction commenced prior to the effective date of this section. - (15) "Force majeure" means an event caused by circumstances beyond the control of the owner or operator of the emission unit subject to the event, its contractors, or any entity controlled by the emission unit subject to the event that prevents the owner or operator from complying with the regulatory requirement to conduct performance tests within the specified timeframe despite best efforts to fulfill the obligation.
+Examples of such events are acts of nature, acts of war or terrorism, or equipment failure or safety hazard beyond the control of the owner or operator of the emission unit subject to the event. - (16) "Gas" or "gaseous fuel" means natural gas, propane, or any other fuel that is in the gaseous state under standard conditions, except for landfill gas or digester gas. - (17) "Industrial/commercial/institutional boiler" or "ICI boiler" means an indirect heat exchanger that heats water to supply heat to an industrial, commercial, or institutional operation. - (18) "Landfill gas" means a mixture of primarily methane and carbon dioxide produced by bacterial degradation of organic matter in a landfill and used as a fuel. - (19) "Non-ozone season" means the period beginning October 1 of a calendar year and ending on

+April 30 of the following calendar year, inclusive.